homezhan/artoolkit-docs/2_Configuration/config_camera_calibration.md

       -cornerx=n: specify the number of corners on chessboard in X direction.
       -cornery=n: specify the number of corners on chessboard in Y direction.
       -imagenum=n: specify the number of images captured for calibration.
-      -pattwidth=n: specify the square width in the chessbaord.
+      -pattwidth=n: specify the square width in the chessboard.
       -h -help --help: show this message
 </pre>